What Are Nootropics?

 Improved mood enhancement

-Most nootropic supplements will also help to cheer you up – mood enhancement is a key tenet of many nootropic ingredients.
-They can work by increasing the production of neurotransmitters associated with happiness and well-being, including the likes of serotonin and dopamine, as well as some lesser-known neurotransmitters and neuromodulators.
+Most nootropic supplements will also help to cheer you up.
+They can work by increasing the production of neurotransmitters associated with happiness and wellbeing, including the likes of serotonin and dopamine, as well as some lesser-known neurotransmitters and neuromodulators.

-These additional neurotransmitters and neuromodulators can affect mood and emotional well-being quite profoundly.
-For example, GABA is an inhibitory neurotransmitter involved in promoting relaxation, mitigating the effects of stress and anxiety.
+GABA, for example, is an inhibitory neurotransmitter involved in promoting relaxation, mitigating the effects of stress and anxiety.
 Nootropics that enhance GABA function, including things like phenibut and ashwagandha, can help to alleviate symptoms of anxiety and promote a more positive mood.

 Nootropic use for mood enhancement should be approached with caution, however – some of these substances can have negative side effects or interact with medications.